 6. Health Care

 The HBR reported that health care is a source of frustration for women, especially for those who are middled aged.
 They resoundingly reported dissatisfaction with their hospitals and doctors.
 Pain points included waiting time in doctors’ offices and lab results, as well as scheduling and keeping appointments for their families and themselves.
-The Advisory Board has identified business opportunities in this sector as tackling these problems by aiming to increasing access and convenience.
+The Advisory Board has identified business opportunities in this sector as tackling these problems by aiming to increase access and convenience.
 The explosive growth of urgent medical care centers in the US is a great example of a disruptive business changing the health care industry for the patient experience good.

 So what are the takeaways?